Judgement in lounge smoking goes against SkyCity

 The Ministry of Health says it will review the long term implications of the judgment on workplaces and licensed premises.

-Next story in National: No jail for lawyer who smuggled goods to rapist
+Next story in New Zealand: No jail for lawyer who smuggled goods to rapist

 Copyright © 2013, Radio New Zealand